shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 Your current and maximum AP is reduced by 2.

-# Taunted
+# Taunted Y

-You have DisADV on Attacks against targets other than the source.
+I. You have DisADV on Attacks against targets other than the source.
+II.
+You can’t willingly attack a target other than the source.
+III.
+You must spend at least 1 AP to attack the source on your turn.

 # Terrified